Voytovic/goit-js-hw-08/README.md

-# goit-js-hw-06
+# goit-js-hw-08

-This is my sixth JS homework.
+This is my 8 JS homework.